tomesink/obsidian/10 Projects/11 Now/Design Systems in Figma.md

 ![[Pasted image 20240918104434.png]]

- Always align with devs on naming conventions
+ Always align with devs on naming conventions (so that component names and variable names are the same).
+For web camelCase is a standard (because of javascript).